Is my period pain normal?

 Sometimes women feel a sharp twinge in their ovaries around the half way mark between their periods.
 This is normal and it's a sign that you have just ovulated.
 It's also normal to not notice this twinge.

 The ovulation pain lasts only a short time and shouldn't require a pain killer or affect your activities during the day.
 'Stabbing' pain at ovulation may indicate endometriosis. see a women's health doctor if you experience any other type of pelvic or ovary pain between your periods.

 A regular period without too much pain is a good sign that you are healthy.
 If you need help to understand your period or make changes to improve your health, then a naturopath is a good place to start.

 I've put together a 14 week Women's Wellness Program because it takes time to change your health and improve your menstrual cycle.

-The women who come to see me have experienced improvements in range of menstrual problems such as period pain, PMS, peri-menopause, menopause and polycystic ovary syndrome.
+The women who come to see me have experienced improvements in range of menstrual problems such as period pain, PMS, peri-menopause, menopause, endometriosis and polycystic ovary syndrome.

 I also treat women for acne, digestive conditions, weight gain and improving energy levels.
 If you are interested in working with me, please contact me here.

 I am a naturopath, nutritionist, herbalist and certified wellness coach.